OpenHarmony

-OpenAtom OpenHarmony, or abbreviated as OpenHarmony (OHOS), is an open-source version of HarmonyOS donated by Huawei to the OpenAtom Foundation.
-Similar to HarmonyOS, the open-source operating system is designed with a layered architecture, which consists of four layers from the bottom to the top, i.e., the kernel layer, system service layer, framework layer, and application layer.
+OpenHarmony (OHOS, OH) is a family of open-source distributed operating systems sharing some principles from Huawei LiteOS lineage.
+Huawei donated the pure HarmonyOS L0-L2 single framework branch, non-AOSP source code, to the OpenAtom Foundation.
+Similar to HarmonyOS, the open-source distributed operating system is designed with a layered architecture, consisting of four layers from the bottom to the top: the kernel layer, system service layer, framework layer, and application layer.
+It is also an extensive collection of free software, which can be used as an operating system or in parts with other operating systems via Kernel Abstraction Layer subsystems.

-OpenHarmony supports various devices running a mini system such as printers, speakers, smartwatches and any other smart device with memory as small as 128 KB, or running a standard system with memory greater than 128 MB.
+OpenHarmony supports various devices running a mini system, such as printers, speakers, smartwatches, and other smart device with memory as small as 128 KB, or running a standard system with memory greater than 128 MB.

-The system contains the basic capabilities of HarmonyOS.
+The system contains the basic and some advanced capabilities of HarmonyOS such as DSoftBus technology with distributed device virtualization platform, that is a departure from traditional virtualised guest OS for connected devices.

+The operating system is oriented towards the Internet of things (IoT) and embedded devices market with a diverse range of device support, including smartphones, tablets, smart TVs, smart watches, personal computers and other smart devices.

 History

-The first version of OpenHarmony was launched by the OpenAtom Foundation on September 10, 2019 after receiving a donation of the open-source code from Huawei, with support for devices with RAM volumes ranging from 128 KB to 128 MB.
+The first version of OpenHarmony was launched by the OpenAtom Foundation on September 10, 2020, after receiving a donation of the open-source code from Huawei.

+In December 2020, the OpenAtom Foundation and Runhe Software officially launched OpenHarmony open source project with seven units including Huawei and Software Institute of the Chinese Academy of Sciences.

 The OpenHarmony 2.0 (Canary version) was launched in June 2021, supporting a variety of smart terminal devices.

-Based on its earlier version, OpenAtom Foundation launched OpenHarmony 3.0 on September 30, 2021, and brought substantial improvements over the past version to optimize the operating system.
+Based on its earlier version, OpenAtom Foundation launched OpenHarmony 3.0 on September 30, 2021, and brought substantial improvements over the past version to optimize the operating system, including supports for file security access (the ability to convert files into URIs and resolve URIs to open files) and support for basic capabilities of relational databases and distributed data management.

-A release of OpenHarmony supporting devices with up to 4 GB RAM was made available in October 2021.
+A release of OpenHarmony supporting devices with up to 4 GB RAM was made available in April 2021.

+OpenAtom Foundation added a UniProton kernel, a hardware-based Microkernel real-time operating system, into its repo as part of the Kernel subsystem of the OpenHarmony operating system as an add-on on August 10, 2022.

+On September 15, 2025 OpenAtom Foundation stated on the developer notice board that they have officially migrated the OpenHarmony open source code to Gitcode from original official Gitee platform repo on the maintenance of the platform for better efficiency, DevOps development tooling and speed of the development.